angular/angular/src/material/tooltip/tooltip.md

 ### Accessibility

 `MatTooltip` adds an `aria-describedby` description that provides a reference to a visually hidden element containing the tooltip's message.
-This provides screenreaders the information needed to read out the tooltip's contents when the end-user focuses on tooltip's trigger.
+This provides screen-readers the information needed to read out the tooltip's contents when the end-user focuses on tooltip's trigger.
 The element referenced by `aria-describedby` is not the tooltip itself, but instead an invisible copy of the tooltip content that is always present in the DOM.

 Avoid interactions that exclusively show a tooltip with pointer events like click and mouseenter.